yegor256/blog/static/talks.md

 Riga, Latvia;
 1 December 2016;
 [video](https://www.youtube.com/watch?v=7EytYc7K5JA).
-The size of the event was perfectly right, the audience was motivated, organizers were actively involved, I did like it.
-What I didn't like was food and lack "social glue" between presenters, attendees, and everybody involved.
+The size of the event was perfect, the audience was motivated, and the organizers were actively involved, so I liked it.
+What I didn't like was the food and the lack of "social glue" between presenters, attendees, and everybody involved.
 I'm sure next year they will do it better.

 <div class="talk-event"/>
 <aside class="venue-rate orange">C+</aside>
 <img src="https://i.ytimg.com/vi/R1lA7pN60xg/mqdefault.jpg" class="past-talk" alt="BuildStuff Ukraine 2016"/>
-Who is a Software Architect?;
+Who Is a Software Architect?;
 BuildStuff Ukraine 2016;
 Kiev, Ukraine;
 21-22 November 2016;
 [slides](http://www.slideshare.net/YegorBugayenko/who-is-a-software-architect),
 [video](https://www.youtube.com/watch?v=R1lA7pN60xg).
 It was probably too big to be managed right.
-The Lithuanian part was a bit better, while Ukrainian was not so great at all, maybe because I don't like that Olympiski sport center.
-Also, in Vilnius there were maybe 15 people at my presentation&mdash;this was just sad.
-What I did like was food.
+The Lithuanian part was a bit better, while the Ukrainian was not so great at all, maybe because I don't like that Olympiski sport center.
+Also, in Vilnius there were maybe 15 people at my presentation&mdash;that was just sad.
+What I did like was the food.

 <div class="talk-event"/>
 <img src="https://i.ytimg.com/vi/wd-SA1HVmLg/mqdefault.jpg" class="past-talk" alt="BuildStuff 2016"/>
-How Do You Know When Your Product is Ready to be Shipped?;
+How Do You Know When Your Product Is Ready to be Shipped?;
 [BuildStuff 2016](http://www.buildstuff.lt/);
 Vilnius, Lithuania;
 18 November 2016;